 Wittgenstein aims to show through this simple example that language words or utterances function in different ways for different people.
 For the shopkeeper the word “Apple” means that he has to pick objects from the apple drawer.
 Similarly the word ‘red’ tells him to consult a color sample; and the world “five” tells him to count out numbers till five while picking an apple with each count.

 However, notice that people playing another “language game”, for example a group of children eating red apples, would have different functions for these words.
 And this is where obviously Wittgenstein goes against Wahhabi doctrines as well.
-Apparent meaning, which Wahhabis want to adhere to, is different for different people, and those others who are not playing the same “language game” as us, would ascribe different functions for the same words.
+Apparent meaning, which Wahhabis want everyone to adhere to, is different for different people, and those others who are not playing the same “language game” as us, would ascribe different functions for the same words.

 So the only way others can ascribe the same meaning to the text as us is for them to play the same language game.
 And if they do not wish to play that game, then we either leave them alone or force them to play our game!